Credit card product change: What is it, and is it worth it?

 Venture to VentureOne product change

-Maybe you decide you want a travel rewards card with no annual fee.
+Maybe you want a travel rewards card with no annual fee.
 In that case, you may decide to switch from Venture to VentureOne.
 With VentureOne, you’ll earn 5X miles on hotels, rental cars, vacation rentals and activities booked through Capital One Travel and 1.25X miles on all other purchases—without paying an annual fee.
 View important rates and disclosures.

 What to consider before changing credit card products